 She invited Mollie Moore, a good family friend, to be with us for dinner and the concert that night.
 Although Mayer is still recovering slowly from throat surgery, he sounded strong and controlled.
 He did not strain his voice in ways that would jeopardize his vocal chords.
-He may have transposed some of the songs in lower keys to accommodate his throat, but to us it sounded emotional, connected and full of vitality.
+He may have transposed some of the songs in lower keys to accommodate his throat, but to us Mayer’s voice sounded emotional, connected and full of vitality.
 We were all blown away by his pure musicality and soaring guitar riffs.
 In short he was FANTASTIC.

-John Mayer came back on stage for some great curtain calls, including Gravity.
+John Mayer came back on stage for some great curtain calls, including his hit album, Gravity.
 He was respectful and professional in every way.
 He thanked the audience profusely and applauded our loyalty and staying power after all these years.
 Tracy and I had missed his last concert in the area (2007), due to some crisis at work at the time, so we felt it was also our reprieve.
 What a blessing for us to hear him live and in person this time.

 John Mayer and his set crew, while seeming very fresh and new, must revere the very old.
 The magical backdrop to his stage filled the amphitheater with images of either Arches National Park or Monument Valley or other distinctive places in the Four Corners States.
 The mesas and buttes were superimposed in alternating patterns with a light show of the Aurora Borealis and the Milky Way and a magnificent sunset.
 These monuments are a “fur piece” from Mayer’s New England roots.
-The “Born and Raised World Tour” concert confirms, therefore, that while born in the Bridgeport, Connecticut, John Mayer feels he was raised in other parts of this country, including the American Southwest.
+The “Born and Raised World Tour” concert confirms, therefore, that while born in Bridgeport, Connecticut, Mayer feels he was raised in other parts of this country, including the American Southwest.

 At the start of the night my wife, Tracy, pointed out that John looked so sexy in his jeans, white t-shirt, long blue bandana and a mid-chest Squash Blossom necklace.
 Really?
 I was wearing a studly black hat at the time, so I was feeling a little deflated when Tracy talked about Mayer’s cool attire.